Background

 In some jurisdictions (e.g. Singapore) an official hard copy of the corporate registration document is not available from a government entity; information is only observable on-line.

-As a result, when a foreign financial institution in Japan needs to transact with a corporate customer in Singapore, for example, the institution has to ask the corporate customer to print out such information from the online services and send a hard copy of it to Tokyo, in order to simply satisfy the Japanese CDD regulations.
+As a result, when a foreign financial institution in Japan needs to transact with a corporate customer in Singapore, for example, the institution has to obtain a hard copy, certified as genuine by local bank staff or the corporate customer’s company secretary etc., by having it sent to Tokyo, as a possible alternative to follow the Japanese CDD regulations.
 This process is inefficient and increases the risk of a forged document.

 As part of the relaxation of regulations effective in November 2018, the NPA has allowed verification by corporate registry services [available in Japan] provided by the National Tax Agency and by the Civil Legal Affairs Association.
 By using these services, a financial institution can choose to conduct CDD on a corporate customer without asking for a hard copy.
 However, the NPA does not allow firms to rely upon corporate registry services outside of Japan.